Treatment of rhinosinusitis

 Scissors and scalpel

-Sinonasal surgery is indicated for patients who have chronic rhinosinusitis and are unable to achieve good control of the symptoms.
-Surgery is currently performed under general anaesthesia and almost always endoscopically, in other words, using an endoscope with a camera and light at the end, so the surgeon can work inside the nose without making any external incisions.
+Nasal and sinus surgery is indicated for patients with chronic rhinosinusitis who, despite following appropriate medical treatment, do not achieve good symptom control.
+Currently, surgery is performed under general anesthesia and through an endoscopic approach, meaning it is done using an endoscope with a camera and light at the tip, allowing work inside the nose without the need for external incisions.

 New therapies